x0000ff/git-cookbook/checkout.md

 So, this command can change current **HEAD** and can change current working tree

+# What is it "<tree-ish>"?

+"Tree-ish" is a term that refers to any identifier (as specified in the Git revisions documentation) that ultimately leads to a (sub)directory tree"
+~ user456814

+- branch
+- tag

 # What is it "--"?

 Image that you see this command: